Back to LLD Concepts

 • JS:Prototype chain.
 Only single extends. super() mandatory before this in constructors.

 ⚠️ Inheritance pitfall — Fragile Base Class: Changes to a parent class can unexpectedly break all subclasses.
-If you override a method and the parent changes its internal logic, your override may become wrong.
-This is why "favour composition over inheritance" is the modern advice — covered in its own section below.
+This is why "favour composition over inheritance" is the modern advice.

 Code Example